DOL Hearings Defense

 Attorney Phil Weinberg can help protect your driving privileges.

 As a skilled Criminal Defense Attorney, I have been successful in protecting driving privileges for countless drivers in King and Snohomish counties.
-If you’re facing license suspension or revocation in Bellevue, Everett, Lynnwood, Kirkland, Issaquah, Mercer Island, Seattle, Redmond, Kent, Federal Way, Woodinville, Monroe, Bothell, Edmonds, Mountlake Terrace, Shoreline, Marysville or Arlington; call me, Attorney Phil Weinberg, at (425) 806-7200 today for a thorough initial consultation and case evaluation at no cost.
+If you’re facing license suspension or revocation in Bellevue, Everett, Lynnwood, Kirkland, Issaquah, Mercer Island, Seattle, Redmond, Kent, Federal Way, Woodinville, Monroe, Bothell, Edmonds, Mountlake Terrace, Shoreline, Marysville or Arlington; call me, Attorney Phil Weinberg, at (425) 806-7200 today for a thorough initial consultation at no cost.